-The following studentship projects will take place over summer 2019
+The following studentship projects took place over summer 2019

 Below-ground controls of oak decline